You can find out about our Highland branch below.

 Branch grapevine:

-An email sightings service, This email address is being protected from spambots.
-You need JavaScript enabled to view it.
-Al McNee to be added to the mailing list.
+An email sightings service, contact Al McNee to be added to the mailing list.

 Branch website:

-Highland Birds http://www.highlandbirds.scot/ is a website run by and for members of Highland branch, as well as visitors to the region.
+Highland Birds www.highlandbirds.scot/ is a website run by and for members of Highland branch, as well as visitors to the region.
 The site provides information on where to go birding in the region.
-There is a recording page showing how to submit your records, as well as a gallery of previous rarities and information on how to to purchase the Highland Bird Report.
+There is a recording page showing how to submit your records, as well as a gallery of previous rarities and information on how to to download the latest Highland Bird Report and purchase back issues.

 Birdwatching in the area